-The main scenic area stretch about 80 kilometers in the form of a letter “Y” composing of three valleys Shuzheng, Rize and Zechawa which provide the enchanting view of waterfall, mountains and lakes.
-As one of UNESCO World Heritage Sites, Jiuzhaigou Valley attracts many tourists at home and abroad every year because of its dreamlike scenery.
-Travelling to Jiuzhaigou will be an enjoyable lifetime experience.
+The main scenic area stretch about 50 miles (80 kilometers) in the form of a letter “Y” composed of three valleys: Shuzheng, Rize, and Zechawa, which provide the enchanting view of the waterfall, mountains and lakes.
+As a UNESCO World Heritage Sites, Jiuzhaigou Valley attracts many tourists at home and abroad every year because of its dreamlike scenery.

-During the early Tang Dynasty (618AD-907AD), Sontzen Gampo led this strong tribe to conquer Songzhou of Sichuan Province.
+During the early Tang Dynasty (618 CE – 907 CE), Sontzen Gampo led this tribe to conquer Songzhou of Sichuan Province.
 After that, some people of this tribe were left at Songzhou (present-day Jiuzhaigou).
-The religion here is Tibetan Buddhism which based on the Bon religion and Buddhism.
-Some typical customs and taboos will be introduced in the following paragraphs.
+The religion here is Tibetan Buddhism which based on the indigenous Bon religion and Buddhism from India.